gauravfodekar/NodeJSNotes/README.md

 It's important to note that the usage of request payloads can vary depending on the specific API, use case, and server implementation.
 While POST, PUT, and even DELETE can include request payloads, GET is generally designed for requests that don't include payloads, as it's meant for read-only operations.
 Additionally, the structure and format of request payloads should be defined by the API's documentation and conform to the data format the server expects.

-53 #How to work on unit test cases?
+53. # How to work on unit test cases?
 In Node.js, you can work on unit test cases using various testing frameworks and libraries.
 One of the most popular testing frameworks for Node.js is Mocha, which, when combined with assertion libraries like Chai, provides a robust testing environment.
 Here's a step-by-step guide on how to work on unit test cases in Node.js using Mocha and Chai:

 1. **Setup Your Project**: